How Can I Understand My Prescription Drug Benefits?

 The Benefits section of your rider tells you what’s included in your prescription drug coverage.
 It may include things like approved drugs from the Blue Care Network drug list, insulin and contraceptives.

-If you want to find out if a specific drug is covered by your plan, please visit our Pharmacy help section for more information.
+If you want to find out if a specific drug is covered by your plan, please visit our Pharmacy help section for more information and find your formulary and drug lists.

 What's not covered